ajSeadler/ajSeadler/README.md

 # **Full Stack Web Developer**
 # [AnthonySeadler.com](https://anthonyseadler.com)

- I'm a versatile and passionate full-stack developer with a keen interest in crafting immersive web experiences.
-My expertise spans across a dynamic tech stack that includes JavaScript, Node.js, React.js, Express.js, Next.js, Vite, Python, and Flask.
+ I'm a versatile and passionate full-stack developer with a strong interest in sharpening my skills.
+My expertise spans across a tech stack that includes but isn't limited to JavaScript, Node.js, React.js, Express.js, Next.js, Vite, Python, and Flask.